ahmedsadman/easysub-gui/README.md

 A standalone binary distribution is available for Windows.
 Please look into the _Releases_ tab to download the latest version.
 Just download it, unzip and click _EasySub.exe_, it's out of the box and ready to use.
 Windows distribution will be maintained regularly

 For generating builds _pyinstaller_ is used.
 If you need to generate builds for other OS, clone this repo and follow documentation of _pyinstaller_ as required.
+The build command used is: `pyinstaller main.py -n EasySub --noconsole --onefile`